ahdinosaur/campjs-viii-ludditejs/README.md

 ???

 - code runs faster when it does less
+- was going to put a picture showing an over-powered muscly person versus a light and lean runner, but hey i'll leave it to your imagination :)
 - if you don't use fancy syntax (jsx, etc), you don't need fancy build steps

 ---